 These sweet little juice bombs are a gift from nature, and we’re about to give them the appreciation they deserve.
-Read on for all the juicy deets you need to know about mandarins, and stick around for a citrus-wonderland of recipes in the coming days.
+Read on for all the juicy deets you need to know about mandarin oranges!

 So what are mandarin oranges?

 Are mandarins and clementines the same thing?
 In short, sort of!
-Mandarin oranges are a smaller descendent or the common orange.
+Mandarin oranges are a smaller descendent of the common orange.
 Because mandarins are easily crossed with other varieties of citrus and can grow in a number of climates, many varieties of mandarins have been created…around 200!
 Here are the most popular varieties of mandarin oranges (learn more about types of oranges here):

 - Clementines: This sweet variety is usually seedless and easy to peel, making it great for kids.
 Brands like “Cuties” or “Sweeties” commonly use clementines (but…fun fact!
 As different varieties go in and out of season, these brands will swap which kinds of mandarins they include in the packs)